zywaar/AIVincy/README.md

 ## 🚀 Quick Start

-### ⚠️ IMPORTANT: HTTP Server Required for Modular Version
+### ⚠️ IMPORTANT: HTTP Server Required

-The modular version (`index-modular.html`) uses ES6 modules and **requires an HTTP server** to function properly.
+This game uses ES6 modules and **requires an HTTP server** to function properly.
 Opening the file directly in a browser will result in CORS errors and a non-functional game.

-### Option 1: Modular Version (Recommended)
+### Start the Game
 ```bash
 # Start HTTP server (choose one method)
 npx serve . -p 8000          # NPX serve (recommended)